TomasLaslopSk/detoxAssignment/README.md

 # detoxAssignment
 This is project for play with detox and react native

+# Init project
+1. $ npm install

 # Application
 1. $ npx react-native start
-2. Open new terminal window and $ npx react-native start
-3. $ npx react-native init example_native_assignment

 # Android application
+Open terminal and:
 1. $ npx react-native run-android

 # Detox tests setup